 The Linenberg family immigrated to Russia, arriving in the Volga German colony of Mariental on 16 June 1766 where they are recorded on the 1767 Census in Household No. 24.
 Daughter Elisabeth is recorded in Household No. 22 along with her newlywed husband Adam Breit.

 On the 1798 census, Casper Joseph is still living in Mariental in Household No. 19 with his sister Elisabeth and her children in Household No. 78.
-Son Johann Georg has moved to Household No. 21 in Herzog.
+In 1792, son Johann Georg moved to the colony of Herzog and is recorded there in Household No. 21.

 The family name has many spellings throughout the centuries and across the continents: Linnenberg, Linenberg, Linenberger, Lüneberg.